Interactive and proof routes are returning behind the calm two-page public front door, not replacing it.

 A smart glasses runtime receives a manifest, evaluates per-capability consent entries, and builds a permission matrix controlling what the glasses are allowed to do.

-A subject portals between different virtual worlds using the same manifest.
+A subject portals between different spatial computing environments using the same manifest.
 Consent controls which features each destination can access.

 RP1 Spatial Fabric Anchoring